 (Photo courtesy of Sam Roberts Photography)

-If the new or veteran SVCG members have questions, they are to get in contact with their officer first!!!
+Color Guard Members, if new or veteran SVCG members have questions, they are to get in contact with their officer first!!!
 Your officer will find out the answer and get back in contact with you.

 Congratulations to the following SVCG Students for being chosen to be the 2017-2018 OFFICERS!